 You could adapt the crumb easily - using lemon rind instead of clementine, which goes perfectly with a meaty white fish like cod or haddock.

 This meal is free on No Count but you might want to exchange the wholemeal bread for a seeded slice of bread which would make the recipe 1 point per portion.
-If following WW Flex, the salmon is free but you would need to weigh and point any potatoes you served it with.
+If following WW Freestyle, the salmon is free but you would need to weigh and point any potatoes you served it with.

 Ingredients (serves 4):